 Terms of Awards.
 Awards may be granted on the terms and conditions described in the 2008 Incentive Plan.
-In addition, the committee may generally impose on any award or the exercise thereof, at the date of grant or thereafter, such additional terms and conditions, not inconsistent with the provisions of the 2008 Incentive Plan, as the committee determines.
-Payment to be made by the company or a subsidiary upon the grant or exercise of an award may be made in such forms as the committee determines, such as cash, shares of common stock, other awards, or other property.
+In addition, the committee may generally impose on any award or the exercise thereof, at the date of grant or thereafter, such additional terms and conditions, not inconsistent with the provisions of the 2008 Incentive Plan, as the committee determines, such as the acceleration of vesting of any awards or terms requiring forfeiture of awards in the event of termination of employment by any participant.
+Payment to be made by the company or a subsidiary upon the grant or exercise of an award may be made in such forms as the committee determines, such as cash, shares of common stock (including shares otherwise deliverable under that award), other awards, or other property.
 Generally, only services may be required as consideration for the grant of any award.
 If the terms and conditions imposed by the committee on any award are not complied with or achieved by a participant such award will, unless otherwise provided under the 2008 Incentive Plan or determined by the committee in accordance with the 2008 Incentive Plan, be forfeited by the participant.
 Set forth below are the specific types of awards authorized to be made by the committee under the Incentive Plan:

 • Non-qualified and Incentive Stock Options.
 The committee is authorized to grant either incentive stock options or stock options not intended to qualify as incentive stock options.
 The committee will determine the exercise price per share purchasable under an option, which, subject to adjustment for certain changes in the company's capital structure (described below under "Changes in Capital"), will not be less than the fair market value of a share of common stock on the date of grant (unless the stock option is granted in substitution or exchange for options or awards of a company involved in a corporate transaction with the company or its subsidiary).
 The committee is not otherwise permitted to reduce the exercise price of an outstanding option.
 The committee will determine the time or times at which an option may be exercised in whole or in part, the methods by which such exercise price may be paid or deemed to be paid, the form of such payment, and the methods by which shares will be delivered or deemed to be delivered to participants.
 Options will expire not later than ten years after the date of grant; however, if the exercise of an option on its scheduled expiration date would violate law, the option may be extended until its exercise would not violate law.
-Options generally terminate when the holder's employment or service with the

-Company and its affiliates terminates.
+Options generally terminate when the holder's employment or service with the Company and its affiliates terminates.
 Incentive stock options will comply with section 422 of the Internal Revenue Code.